laravel/docs/responses.md

 <a name="file-downloads"></a>
 ### File Downloads

 The `download` method may be used to generate a response that forces the user's browser to download the file at the given path.
-The `download` method accepts a file name as the second argument to the method, which will determine the file name that is seen by the user downloading the file.
+The `download` method accepts a filename as the second argument to the method, which will determine the filename that is seen by the user downloading the file.
 Finally, you may pass an array of HTTP headers as the third argument to the method:

     return response()->download($pathToFile);

     return response()->download($pathToFile, $name, $headers);

-> {note} Symfony HttpFoundation, which manages file downloads, requires the file being downloaded to have an ASCII file name.
+> {note} Symfony HttpFoundation, which manages file downloads, requires the file being downloaded to have an ASCII filename.

 <a name="streamed-downloads"></a>
 #### Streamed Downloads

 Sometimes you may wish to turn the string response of a given operation into a downloadable response without having to write the contents of the operation to disk.
 You may use the `streamDownload` method in this scenario.
-This method accepts a callback, file name, and an optional array of headers as its arguments:
+This method accepts a callback, filename, and an optional array of headers as its arguments:

     use App\Services\GitHub;